 CPP Payments by Start Age

-The standard age is 65, but you can start as early as 60 (with reduction) or delay until 70 (with increase):
+The standard age to begin collecting CPP is 65, but you can start as early as 60 (with a permanent reduction) or delay until 70 (with a permanent increase).
+This is arguably the most consequential financial decision many Canadians will make in retirement:

 Start Age Monthly Adjustment Monthly Amount (at maximum) Annual Amount